 A truly unique bridge seen on Port of Sale Heritage Cruises

-The Swing Bridge remains only one of 6 ever built in Australia and one of 105 ever built worldwide.
-The bridge was able to pivot, allowing boats to pass the bridge before returning to its original position for horse-drawn traffic and later cars to cross over it.
-The bridge played an important role in the development of Gippsland and was not closed to traffic until 2003.
+The Sale Swing Bridge remains only one of 6 ever built in Australia and one of 105 ever built worldwide.
+The Sale Swing Bridge was able to pivot, allowing boats to pass the bridge before returning to its original position for horse-drawn traffic and later cars to cross over it.
+The Sale Swing Bridge played an important role in the development of Gippsland ports and was not closed to traffic until 2003.
 As much surveying of the surrounding area’s the best access to Gippsland was from the sea.
-This was by either through Port Albert, south of Sale, or through the Gippsland Lakes or any other of the Gippsland ports.
+This was by either through Port Albert, south of Sale, through the Gippsland Lakes or any other of the Gippsland ports.

 Back past the bridge, back past the koala’s, back past the spot where the mighty Macalister River meets the Thomson and back to Port at The Port of Sale.
-As far as heritage river cruises go The Port of Sale Heritage Cruise is unique in the Gippsland area being the only boat running tours at this end of the Gippsland Lakes.
+As far as heritage river cruises go The Port of Sale Heritage Cruise is unique in the Gippsland area being the only river cruise companies running tours at this end of the Gippsland Lakes.

 I for one very much enjoyed our 2-hours on the Port of Sale Heritage Cruise.
 It is a must for locals and visitors as it is one of the top things to do in Sale.
 The boat is sheltered by the banks of the river from the wind and blinds on the boat can be shut to keep the rain out.
 This is a good all weather experience I can not say enough good things about Captain Alan.
 His knowledge is second to none when it comes to the Port of Sale and this section of the Thomson River.
 It makes the cruise just so much better when you have a local let you in on all the secrets of where we live!